 I am reminded of an anecdote about G.K Chesterton.
-According to the story, The Times of London posed the question, “What’s wrong with the world?” asking various reputable authors to provide essays in response.
-Chesterton’s was brief: “I am.”
+According to the story, The Times of London posed this question to various reputable authors: “What’s wrong with the world?”
+Chesterton’s answer was brief: “I am.”

-Christ’s words are a thunderous rebuke: “with the judgment you pronounce you will be judged, and with the measure you use it will be measured to you” (Matthew 7:2).
-Paul echoes, “Do you really think—anyone of you who judges those who do such things yet do the same—that you will escape God’s judgment?”
+Christ’s words are a thunderous rebuke: “You will be judged by the same standard with which you judge others, and you will be measured by the same measure you use” (Matthew 7:2).
+Paul echoes this, saying, “Do you really think—anyone of you who judges those who do such things yet do the same—that you will escape God’s judgment?”
 (Romans 2:3).

-We have all presumed on the riches of God’s kindness, forbearance, and patience.
-But God gives grace that we may see our own blindness, that we may walk in His merits, and that we may show mercy even as we have received mercy.
+We have all been blessed with the riches of God’s kindness, forbearance, and patience.
+But God gives grace so that we may see our own blindness, that we may walk in His merits, and show mercy even as we have received mercy.
 God’s kindness is meant to lead us to repentance (Romans 2:4).

 God has had mercy on my Pharisee heart, and has granted to me the righteousness of God through faith in Jesus Christ.
 If I understand this rightly, my heart will be truly humbled, not hypocritical.
 The result will be a gratitude that bears the fruit of Christ-likeness, and an openness to loving the self-righteous, even as Christ has loved me.